liangjinhongwin/StockMobileProject/README.md

 - Get Watchlist
 - Get Purchased Stocks
 - See User's Portfolio Performance
-- Update User's Portfolio Performance
+- Update User's Portfolio Performance (need to call POST api/updateperformance daily from other server such as AWS lambda)

 ## Requirements